Chandrika Prasad Jigyasu: Dalit literature

 Jigyasu mainly published small Hindi-language pamphlets by Dalit authors, including songs, poems, dramas, ideological articles, and caste histories.
 These pamphlets were distributed at community gatherings (including annual melas) and political events.
 He wrote a biography of Achutanand: Swami Achutanand 'Harihar (1968).

 In 1973, Jigyasu published the thoughts of Periyar in Hindi, under the title Periyar E.V.
 Ramaswamy Nayakar: vyaktitva, vichar evan samajik kranti ("Periyar E.V.
 Ramaswamy Nayakar: personality, thought and social revolution").

 Jigyasu thus became one of the earliest Dalit writers and publishers of north India.
 He ran his publishing business from his house in Lucknow, from the 1930s to the mid-1960s.

+Legacy

+R. S. Khare described him as "a reformer, thinker, and critic" and a "rare intellectual bridge who ably connected the national with the local, the ancient with the contemporary, and the profound with the popular."

 He continually invested the little money he had into his publishing ventures.
 His son Brahmanand and grandson Avinash Kumar continued his publishing business.

-R. S. Khare described him as "a reformer, thinker, and critic" and a "rare intellectual bridge who ably connected the national with the local, the ancient with the contemporary, and the profound with the popular."